wso2/docs-devant/en/docs/mcp-servers/generate-mcp-servers.md

 The following options are supported when modifying the Tools

 1. **Add new tool** - You can create a new tool by selecting the **+** icon at the top.
 You have to provide the name and description at this stage.
-The schema will be auto generated once  you create the mapping to the REST resource
+The schema will be auto-generated once  you create the mapping to the REST resource
 2. **Edit tool details** - You can modify the tool name and description of each tool by clicking on the Tool icon.
 The tool schema cannot be modified.
 3. **Delete tools** - By default tools are created for all the resources of the REST service or the backend service.
 You can remove unwanted ones by deleting the tool.